Susan La Flesche Picotte: Tributes

 The reservation hospital in Walthill, Nebraska, now a community center, is named after Picotte and was declared a National Historic Landmark in 1993.
 The hospital has also been named as one of the 11 most endangered places of 2018 by the National Trust.
 Work is underway to raise funds for its restoration.

 An elementary school in western Omaha Nebraska is named after Picotte.

 On June 17, 2017, the 152nd anniversary of her birth, Google released a Google Doodle honoring Picotte.

 In 2018, a bust of Picotte was dedicated at the Martin Luther King Jr. Transportation Center in Sioux City.

 In 2019, a statue of La Flesche was dedicated as part of Hampton University's Legacy Park.

-On October 11, 2021, Nebraska's first officially recognized Indigenous Peoples’ Day, a bronze sculpture of Dr. Susan La Flesche Picotte was unveiled by her descendants on Lincoln’s Centennial Mall.
-Benjamin Victor (sculptor) created the Picotte bronze.
-He is the same artist who created the Chief Standing Bear sculpture that now sits on Centennial Mall, and another version of it stands in Statuary Hall in Washington D.C.
+On October 11, 2021, Nebraska's first officially recognized Indigenous Peoples' Day, a bronze sculpture of Picotte by Benjamin Victor was unveiled by her descendants on Lincoln's Centennial Mall.
+Judi gaiashkibos (national leader on Native American issues) was instrumental in elevating Picotte's legacy and the creation of the sculpture.